 Additionally, the bill creates new sections in the statutes, specifically 346.375 and 346.575, which outline the operational framework for TCPS and SSCS, respectively.
 It specifies that any forfeitures collected must be allocated for the costs of implementing and operating the systems, with remaining funds directed towards traffic enforcement and safety programs.
-The bill also clarifies that liability under these new provisions does not result in the suspension of a person's operating privileges or the accumulation of demerit points on their driving record.
-Overall, the legislation aims to enhance traffic safety in Milwaukee through the use of automated enforcement technologies.
+The authorization for using these systems will expire five years after their implementation.
+The bill also clarifies that liability under these new provisions does not result in the suspension of a person's operating privilege or the recording of demerit points on their driving record.

 Statutes affected: Bill Text: 346.01(2), 346.01, 346.02(12), 346.02, 346.43(1)(b)1, 346.43